LIS: What it's really like

 Who shouldn’t apply?

 On top of that, our degree pushes you to dabble in both qualitative and quantitative subjects.
-So if your passion lies in English literature alone, for example, or you’re interested in pure maths or science, LIS might not be for you.
-We study some maths and biology in the degree, as well as some scientific concepts and principles, but it’s not for someone intending to delve deeply into these sciences for the whole of their degree.
+So if your passion lies in English literature alone, for example, or you’re into pure maths or science, LIS might not be for you.
+We study some maths and biology in the degree, as well as some scientific concepts and principles.
+But it’s not for someone who wants to delve deeply into these sciences for the whole of their degree.

-But if you thrive on being intellectually stimulated, have a multitude of passions, and seek a diverse and dynamic career, then LIS could be the perfect match for you.
+if you thrive on being intellectually stimulated, have lots of passions, and seek a diverse and dynamic career, then LIS could be the perfect match for you.

 How does LIS meet the needs of students with different accessibility requirements?